WICG/turtledove/FLEDGE.md

 The `priority` is used to select which interest groups participate in an auction when the number of interest groups are limited by the `perBuyerGroupLimits` attribute of the auction config.
 If not specified, a `priority` of `0.0` is assigned.
 There is no special meaning to these values.
 These values are only used to select interest groups to participate in an auction such that if there is an interest group participating in the auction with priority `x`, all interest groups with the same owner having a priority `y` where `y > x` should also participate (i.e. `generateBid` will be called).
 In the case where some but not all interest groups with equal priority can participate in an auction due to `perBuyerGroupLimits`, the participating interest groups will be uniformly randomly chosen from the set of interest groups with that priority.

-The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals*` attributes provide another mechanism for making real-time data available for use at bidding time.
+The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals` attributes provide another mechanism for making real-time data available for use at bidding time.

 The `biddingWasmHelperUrl` field is optional, and lets the bidder provide computationally-expensive subroutines in WebAssembly, rather than JavaScript, to be driven from the JavaScript function provided by `biddingLogicUrl`.
-If provided, it must point to a WebAssembly binary, delivered with a `application/wasm` mimetype.
+If provided, it must point to a WebAssembly binary, delivered with an `application/wasm` mimetype.
 The corresponding `WebAssembly.Module` will be made available by the browser to the `generateBid` function.

 The `dailyUpdateUrl` provides a mechanism for the group's owner to periodically update the attributes of the interest group: any new values returned in this way overwrite the values previously stored (except that the `name` and `owner` cannot be changed).
 However, the browser will only allow daily updates when a sufficiently large number of people have the same `dailyUpdateUrl` , e.g. at least 100 browsers with the same update URL.
 This will not include any metadata, so data such as the interest group `name` should be included within the URL, so long as the URL exceeds the minimum count threshold.
 (Without this sort of limit, a single-person interest group could be used to observe that person's coarse-grained IP-Geo location over time.)